 If you just want wifi that works, then go grab yourself the Netgear’s newest traditional router and be done with it.
 Just don’t call me when you have to go out and buy additional access points that may or may not solve your wifi problems.

-But if you want wifi coverage that you won’t complain about, and wifi coverage that will never fail you then you should strongly consider a mesh wifi network.
+But if you want wifi coverage that you won’t complain about, and wifi coverage that will never fail you then you should strongly consider a wifi network.

-If you think that a wifi mesh network might be the right fit for you then read on.
+If you think that a wifi network might be the right fit for you then read on.

 I’ve never been a fan of WiFi extenders as they do require more time to set up and configure, but aren’t replacing your existing network so you can keep your existing router.
-From a money standpoint on average, mesh networks can cost as much as $300+, whereas a good WiFi extender can cost as little as $50 over on Amazon.
+From a money standpoint on average, these networks can cost as much as $300+, whereas a good WiFi extender can cost as little as $50 over on Amazon.

 So this is really subjective and it may depend on your situation.
 A lot of people are really happy with their router and they just need better coverage.
 That can typically be achieved by heading out to Walmart and buying a WiFi extender.